HugoCintas/Learning_MicroPython/README.md

 # Learning_MicroPython

-This is project is my learning of MicroPython.
+That project is my learning of MicroPython.
 It follows the tutorial from Invent Box Tutorials on youtube.

+The code is tested on the STM32F4DISCOVERY the development kit for the STM32F407 from STMicroelectronics.